 Graduate study at Hardin-Simmons University was established in 1926 by action of the Board of Trustees.
-Graduate programs leading to the degrees of Master of Arts, Master of Business Administration, Master of Business Administration in Entrepreneurship, Master of Divinity, Master of Education, Doctor (Ed.D.) of Leadership, Master of Music, Doctor of Physical Therapy, Master of Science, and Master of Science in Nursing are available.
+Graduate programs leading to the degrees of Master of Arts, Master of Business Administration, Master of Business Administration in Entrepreneurship, Master of Divinity, Master of Education, Doctor (Ed.D.) of Leadership, Master of Music, Master of Physician Assistant Studies, Doctor of Physical Therapy, Master of Science, and Master of Science in Nursing are available.
 The policies of the Graduate School are developed by the graduate faculty and administered by the dean of graduate studies.

 Students in graduate programs at Hardin-Simmons University will: